mehrvarz/P2pChatOTR/readme.md

 P2pChatOTR
 ==========

 P2pChatOTR is a peer-to-peer chat application for clients located behind firewalls.
 P2pChatOTR uses [Off-the-Record Messaging](http://en.wikipedia.org/wiki/Off-the-Record_Messaging) and [Socialist Millionaire' Protocol](http://en.wikipedia.org/wiki/Socialist_millionaire) to implement end-to-end encryption, so your conversations are secure and private.
-No host account (XMPP or other) is needed to use P2pChatOTR.
-Because you will never log in to any service, your usage patterns will be much harder to track.
+No host account (XMPP or other) is required to use P2pChatOTR.
+This simplifies usage and makes it also more difficult for anyone to track your usage patterns.

 System requirements